SAMPADHV/RTL_DESIGN_SYNTHESIS_USING_SKY130_VSD_WORKSHOP/README.md

 * Started with Defining Simulator,Design,Testbench

 Working of Simulator:
-Simulator checks for any change in the input ouput is evaluated
+Simulator checks for any change in the input and ouput is evaluated

 stimulus_Generator >>>>  Design  >>>>>> Stimulus Observer
 * Flow: